Gonococcal infection (gonorrhea). Causes. Symptoms Diagnosis and treatment. Gonorrhea in women

 There are two forms of gonorrhea:

-1. A fresh form is when the duration of the disease does not exceed 2 months from the moment the first clinical signs of gonorrhea appear.
-In turn, in the phase of the fresh form, the following are distinguished:
+1. The fresh form is when the duration of the disease does not exceed 2 months from the moment of the first manifestation clinical signs gonorrhea.
+In turn, in the fresh form phase there are:

 • acute gonorrhea,